Kin-kay/TWGuide.github.io/index.md

 <details>
   <summary>Click To Expand.</summary>

   Under the Main Menu we have the PiShock Main Menu.

-### Beep
+  <h3>Beep</h3>
   It beeps *ALL* connected pet PiShock devices. *BEEP*

-### Vibrate
+  <h3>Vibrate</h3>
   It vibrates *ALL* connected pet PiShock devices. *BRR*

-### Shock
+  <h3>Shock</h3>
   It shocks *ALL* connected pet PiShock devices. *BZZT*

-### Height Control
+  <h3>Height Control</h3>
   Toggles on and off height control for *ALL* connected pet PiShock devices.

-### Strength
+  <h3>Strength</h3>
   The strength of the Beep, Vibrate, and Shock for *ALL* connected pet PiShock devices.

-### Duration
+  <h3>Duration</h3>
   The duration of the Beep, Vibrate, and Shock for *ALL* connected pet PiShock devices.

-### Shock Height
+  <h3>Shock Height</h3>
   Sets the height at which if the pet goes over it will trigger height control.

-### Shock Height Max Strength
+  <h3>Shock Height Max Strength</h3>
   The max strength shock that the pet will recieve when going over the height control limit.

-### Shock Height Min Strength
+  <h3>Shock Height Min Strength</h3>
   The min strength shock that the pet will recieve when going over the height control limit.

-### Shock Height Step Strength
+  <h3>Shock Height Step Strength</h3>
   How fast the shocks go from Min Strength to Max Strength.

 </details>